dromara/website/docs/en-us/soul/plugin-sign_en.md

  * Adopt Ak/SK authentication technical scheme.
  * Adopt authentication plug-in and Chain of Responsibility Pattern to realize.
- * Take effect when the authentication plugin is enable and all interfaces are configured for authentication.
+ * Take effect when the authentication plugin is enabled and all interfaces are configured for authentication.

  ## Authentication Guide